blnche/blnche/README.md

 Hi 👋
 I’m Blanche, <br>
-I’m interested in web, mobile app and game development. <br>
+I’m interested in web, mobile app and game development.
-I’m currently learning html, css and javascript.

 <!---
 blnche/blnche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.